latent-to/developer-docs/docs/concepts/mev-shield/index.md

 ## Overview

 When you submit a transaction, it first enters the [_mempool_](../../resources/glossary.md#mempool), where it becomes visible to all network participants.
 This transparency creates a critical vulnerability: attackers can see exactly what transactions are waiting to be executed—including their details, amounts, and intended actions.
-This enables them to extract value by reacting to visible transactions using knowledge of users’ intent and submitting transactions that profit from the original action.
+This enables them to extract value by reacting to visible transactions using knowledge of users’ intent and submitting competing transactions that profit from the original action.

 This is the _Maximal Extractable Value_ (_MEV_) problem.

 ### How MEV Attacks Work

-MEV attacks involve an untrusted observer exploiting early visibility into the mempool to profit.
+MEV attacks involve an untrusted observer exploiting early visibility into the mempool to profit from users’ pending actions.
 By seeing a user’s intent before it executes, the attacker can submit competing transactions that take advantage of the pending action—often at the user’s expense.

 Common attacks include: